MoonTeam-Dev/Best-Ticket-DiscordBot/README.md

   "clientId": "id of the bot",
   "token": "Discord bot's token",

-  "parentOpened": "id of the category when a ticket is opened", "Category1": "Name of the first support category", "Category2": "Name of the second support category", "Category3": "Name of the third support category",
+  "parentOpened": "id of the category when a ticket is opened", //copy id category ticket "Category1": "Connect To Developer Team", //libel 1 "Category2": "Connect To Staff Team", //libel 2 "Category3": "Report Bug", //libel 3

   "roleSupport": "id of the support team role",